Morris Hills High School: Marching band

-In 1998, the Morris Hills High School Marching Band, under Director Michael Sopko, was recruited to film an MTV Commercial for the MTV Video Music Awards.
-The marching band was chosen after being spotted by MTV associates during their annual competition at Giants Stadium.
+In 1998, the Morris Hills High School Marching Band was recruited to film a commercial for that year's MTV Video Music Awards.
+The marching band was chosen after being spotted by MTV associates during their annual competition at Giants Stadium based on their mix of electronic music into their routines.
 In the commercial, the marching band played clips from nominated songs and ended in a human formation of the MTV symbol.
 The commercial was aired several times daily leading up to the awards ceremony.

 The band was named the 2010 USSBA Group 2 Open New Jersey State Champions.

 In 2016, Michael Sopko retired from his position as the band's leader.
-Richard Hartsuiker, a former Roxbury music teacher, replaced Sopko and continued Morris Hills' musical traditions, by directing the Marching Band, directing the Concert/Jazz Bands, and assisting with the Spring Musical.
+Richard Hartsuiker, a former Roxbury music teacher, replaced Sopko and bgean directing the Marching Band, directing the Concert/Jazz Bands and assisting with the Spring Musical.

 Administration

 The school's principal is Todd Toriello.
 His administration team includes three assistant principals.